We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 What is figgy pudding?

-You might have heard of figgy pudding from Charles Dickens’ A Christmas Carol, or the song “We Wish You a Merry Christmas.”
-Figgy pudding is a dense, moist cake full of dried fruit.
-Traditional figgy pudding is steamed in a pot of boiling water, not baked in the oven, and is aged in a cool, dry place for a few weeks before serving.
+You might have heard of this dessert from Charles Dickens’ A Christmas Carol, or the song “We Wish You a Merry Christmas.”
+It is a dense, moist cake full of dried fruit.
+Traditionally, it’s steamed in a pot of boiling water, not baked in the oven, and is aged in a cool, dry place for a few weeks before serving.

-Figgy pudding is basically a dense cake packed with dried fruit.
-Here are the important components of figgy pudding.
+This dessert is basically a dense cake packed with dried fruit.
+Here are its important components.

 - Dried fruit.
 Use figs and any other kind of dried fruit you like.
 Raisins, currants, and sultanas (golden raisins) are good choices.